 Optional, for the tunable version:

-- 10 kOhm potentiometers (up to four, I used two).
-To adjust ramping times, or other parameters like brightness.
+To adjust ramping timing and plateau duration, or alternatively other parameters like brightness.

-- Push buttons (up to four, I used two)
+- Push buttons (up to four, I used four or two)

 As indicators for the phases of the circle: